 LING 305 Introduction to Language Studies (3 credits)

 ENGL 301 Teaching Composition (3 credits; co-requisite with ENGL 481)

 ENGL 481 Literature for Jr. and Sr. High (3 credits; co-requisite with ENGL 301)

 Two writing courses 200-level or higher (6 credits)

 Think Beyond the Minimum

 The requirements for the minor teaching endorsement in English represent the minimum preparation possible.
 Consider that if you earn a minor endorsement in English, you probably will teach English part of the time.
-You cannot say to your English students, “well, English is just my minor—so you’re out of luck this year.”
+You cannot say to your English students, “Well, English is just my minor—so you are out of luck this year.”
 You will be those students’ English teacher, minor or not.
 So we encourage you to go beyond the minimum requirements and to take enough course work so that you will feel comfortable and confident in teaching English as well as your major subject.